epics-containers/epics-containers.github.io/main/_sources/explanations/kubernetes_cluster.md.txt

 - administrative domain
 - performance domain

-The down side is that we have to manage multiple clusters.
+The downside is that we have to manage multiple clusters.
 There is a lot of tooling available to help with this, as multi-cluster using cloud providers is quite a common pattern.
 We are currently investigating approaches to multi-cluster management.